thyronea/ai1Health/README.txt

 All In 1 Health: A robust electronic health system

 To Do:
-- Special condition immunization - rotateq vs rotarix; hpv at 12y/o vs hpv at 16y/o
+- Special condition immunization - hep a, hpv
 - Redesign Schedule (vaccine special circumstance), COVID-19, Influenza.
 - Previous shot giver is blank when adding new patient
 - Fix Reset password error